Best High-capacity Power Banks Android Central 2020

 Alternatively, if none of the devices you own have USB-C, it might not make sense to spend extra money on a power bank that has the newer port if you don't plan on taking full advantage of it.
 In that case, you could save some cash and pick up a bank that just has USB-A outputs.

 Always buy battery packs from a reliable brand

 This is something that applies when you buy pretty much anything, but especially with battery packs.
 Make sure you're buying from a brand that you trust.

 Batteries can be dangerous when not handled properly, and the last thing anyone wants is to buy a battery pack from a random, unknown company and have something bad happen.

 Brands like Anker, Aukey, and RAVPower are some of the most recognizable in this space, meaning you can buy them and rest assured you're getting a quality product.

-We did include battery banks from some lesser-known companies, such as Kenruipu and EasyAcc, but that's only because they have an extensive fan following.
+We did include battery banks from some lesser-known companies, such as Becharming and GRDE, but that's only because they have an extensive fan following.

 Most of the picks on our list also come with 18-24 month warranties, so in the unlikely event that an issue does occur, you can rely on that to protect your purchase.

 Credits — The team that worked on this guide